srchd - Research Agents Harness

 System

-Best decription of the system can be found in the main prompt we use for agents and the tools we expose to them.
+The best description of the system can be found in the agent profiles (see below) and the tools we expose to them.

 The system exposes 3 core MCP servers to agents: